ConservationMetrics/gc-scripts-hub/f/connectors/comapeo/README.md

-# `comapeo_observations`: Fetch Observations from CoMapeo API
+# `comapeo_pull`: Fetch Observations and Tracks from CoMapeo API

-This script fetches data from the REST API of a [CoMapeo archive server](https://github.com/digidem/comapeo-core/tree/server/src/server), which stores data from multiple CoMapeo projects.
-Each project contains observation data and attachments.
+This script fetches observations and tracks from the REST API of a [CoMapeo archive server](https://github.com/digidem/comapeo-core/tree/server/src/server), which stores data from multiple CoMapeo projects.
+Each project contains observation data, track data, and attachments.

-For each project, the observations data is stored in a table prefixed by `table_prefix`.
-For example, with a `table_prefix` of "comapeo" and a `name` of "My Mapeo Project", this script will create a Postgres table named `comapeo_my_mapeo_project`.
+For each project, the observations and tracks data are stored in separate tables prefixed by `table_prefix` with `_observations` and `_tracks` suffixes.
+For example, with a `table_prefix` of "comapeo" and a `name` of "My Mapeo Project", this script will create Postgres tables named `comapeo_my_mapeo_project_observations` and `comapeo_my_mapeo_project_tracks`.
 Attachment files (e.g. photos and audio) will be stored in the following directory schema: `{attachment_root}/comapeo/my_mapeo_project/attachments/...`

+Note: Tracks do not have attachments, so no attachment downloading is performed for tracks.

 ## Endpoints